 Artifacts from the A.W.
-Ward Museum of Dentistry and the College of Physicians and Surgeons Historical Society collections, respectively documenting the history of general dentistry and that of the "old school," can be viewed in special display cases in the dental school and the California Pacific Medical Center's Health Sciences Library across the street.
+Ward Museum of Dentistry and the College of Physicians and Surgeons Historical Society collections, respectively documenting the history of general dentistry and that of the school's prior campus locations in San Francisco can be viewed upon request.

 The James A. Campbell Jr. Dental Radiology collection contains glassplate X-rays, radiology journals and early X-ray equipment.

 Access to the IDHCS's various collections is by special appointment only.

 A small endowment and private contributions currently help support the IDHCS.
 Donations are gratefully accepted.